 - List every source attached to your prompt.

-- Decide your precedence rule: e.g., “current spec wins over draft; spec wins over slack; first-party wins over third-party.”
+- Decide your precedence rule, e.g. “current spec wins over draft; spec wins over Slack; first-party wins over third-party.”

-- Plan to require citation per claim.
+- Plan to require a citation per claim so you can audit which source supplied each fact.

 Information to collect

-- All sources you attached.
+- All sources you attached, in the order you pasted them.

-- Your team’s actual precedence (who decides what is canonical).
+- Your team’s actual precedence — who decides what is canonical.

 - Metadata for each source: date, author, status.